9034Team4/FringeOnlineBooking/backend/Run_Instructions.md

 Here, you can explore all available API endpoints with sample inputs and responses.

+**Note:**
+- The Swagger documentation is now fully synchronized with the actual Express routes.
+All endpoints shown in Swagger (including all `/admin/stats/*` admin statistics APIs) are guaranteed to be available in the backend.
+- If you see an endpoint in Swagger, you can call it directly (with the required authentication if needed).

 ---

 ## 6. 🩺 System Health Check